 Trade Ideas is one of the few programs that offers a simulation room allowing you to try different strategies for trading.
 As a result, you can try your new strategies without risking any money to see what you think of the stock picks and strategies.

-It’s one of the only platforms that cater specifically to day traders, using scans of unusual activity to find the best picks for fast profits.
+It’s one of the only platforms catering to day traders, using scans of unusual activity to find the best picks for fast profits.

 You either love or hate penny stocks.
 If you love them, Tim Alerts can be a good option.
 It’s one of the only platforms that focus on penny stocks.